janderie/Lab-Page/content/_index.md

       text: |
         <br>

-         Our research focuses on  on robust management and robust institutional design for coupled social-ecological systems.
+         Our research focuses on the interplay between institutions, decision-making and the environment in an effort to inform robust institutional design for coupled social-ecological-technical systems.
 Other areas of interest include economic growth, demographics, migration, environmental justice, and inequality.
-This is the latest.

-         #{style="color:black;font-size:14px"}

     #design:
      # background: